UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

 There are 2 mechanisms here: grappler and flipper.

-Once you've finished adapting these parts for your robot, you can print them off in the Makerspace.
+Once you've finished adapting these parts for your robot, you can print them off in the Makerspace- make sure to get your training done now, There's less than a month left!

 <details> <summary> <h2>Grappler</h2>